Mar 31, 2015

 tomb of Begum Hayat Baksh

 Begum Hayat Baksh was the daughter of Sultan Mohammed Qutb Shah (V King), wife of Sultan Mohammed Qutb Shah (VI King) and mother of Abdullah Qutb Shah (VII King).
 This tomb is similar to that of her husband in architectural composition and decoration.
 The tomb has a square chamber surrounded by a spacious gallery of seven arched openings in each side over a square platform (170').
 The upper storey has has five arches deeply recessed on each side and octagonal buttresses at corners.
 They are decorated with usual parapet and small domical finials at ends as well as above the arch tiers along the parapet.
 This tomb rises in the form of a pyramid and represents a break from a traditional square types.
-The design of the interior also shows a departure by constructing the walls of the square chamber about 10 feet thick, skilfully in the form of wide massive arches by using triangular pendentive and resting the domical ceilings on them.
+The design of the interior also shows a departure by constructing the walls of the square chamber about 10 feet thick, skillfully in the form of wide massive arches by using triangular pendentive and resting the domical ceilings on them.

 tomb of Sultan Mohammed Qutb Shah